 Analysts are now shifting their focus from inflation to whether and when a U.S. recession will hit, with the chances of an economic contraction now standing at 38 percent, according to Bloomberg Economics.

-Falling commodity prices are a key sign that there will likely be a to CNBC on July 5.in the United States this year, according to Joe Terranova, chief market strategist at Virtus Investment Partners
+Falling commodity prices are a key sign that there will likely be a recession in the United States this year, according to Joe Terranova, chief market strategist at Virtus Investment Partners to CNBC on July 5.

 He believes that a recession is likely to happen this year, rather than in early 2023, as others have suggested.